cortex-js/cortexjs.io/src/_pages/mathlive-reference-commands.md

 The position of the limits can be controlled with `\limits`, `\nolimits` or `\displaylimits` after the operator.
-The `\limits` command forces the display of the limits above and below the operator, `\nolimits` forces the display of the limits adjavent to the operator, and `\displaylimits` uses an automatic position, based on the operator and current math style.
+The `\limits` command forces the display of the limits above and below the operator, `\nolimits` forces the display of the limits adjacent to the operator, and `\displaylimits` uses an automatic position, based on the operator and current math style.

 <div class='no-line three-col'>